Skip to content

 Overview

-Training jobs can be paused at any point and resumed later, whether on the same GPU or a different GPU on the same machine.
+Training jobs can be paused at any point and resumed later.
+With driver 550+, you can resume on the same GPU.
+With driver 580+, you can resume on any GPU on the same machine.

 How It Works